Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 🔹 In Auvergne-Rhône-Alpes

-Le Magasin de la Ressourcerie - Grenoble (textiles, furniture, toys, tableware)
+Le Magasin de la Ressourcerie - Grenoble (textiles, furniture, toys, crockery)

-La Ressourcerie des Biscottes - Lyon (recycled furniture & household appliances)
+La Ressourcerie des Biscottes - Lyon (furniture & household appliances)

 La ManuFabrik - Clermont-Ferrand (repair workshops and second-hand store)

-Atelier D'éco Solidaire - Bordeaux (upcycled design and furniture)
+Atelier D'éco Solidaire - Bordeaux (design and upcycled furniture)

-La Belle Déchette - La Rochelle (creative resourcerie and educational space)
+La Belle Déchette - La Rochelle (creative ressourcerie and educational space)

-Ressourcerie Léa Nature - Périgny (ecological & solidarity project by the Léa Nature company)
+Ressourcerie Léa Nature - Périgny (ecological & solidarity project of the Léa Nature company)

 🔹 In Brittany